springcomp/azure-functions-university/lessons/dotnet8/logging/README.md

     dotnet add package Microsoft.Azure.Functions.Worker.ApplicationInsights
     ```

+    > 📝 **Tip** - The `Microsoft.ApplicationInsights.WorkerService` adjusts logging behavior of the worker (_i.e_ your Function App) to no longer emit logs through the host application (_i.e_ the Functions Runtime host controlling your Function App).
+Once installed, logs are sent directly to application insights from the worker process instead.

 7. Open the `Program.cs` and add some using directives at the top of the file:

     ```c#
     using Microsoft.Azure.Functions.Worker;
+    using Microsoft.Azure.Functions.Worker.Builder;
+    using Microsoft.Extensions.Configuration;
     using Microsoft.Extensions.DependencyInjection;
+    using Microsoft.Extensions.Hosting;
     using Microsoft.Extensions.Logging;
     ```

-8. Further down in `Program.cs`, uncomment the relevant portion of the code.
+8. Further down in `Program.cs`, replace the commented code with the relevant portion of the code.

     *Replace*